Pythonian/fakernaija/docs/source/index.rst

     Kwara State Polytechnic
     Federal Polytechnic, Ado-Ekiti

 You can also have control over the results of the data you generate.
-Faker methods accept optional parameters to customize the output.
+Naija methods accept optional parameters to customize the output.
 Here are a few examples:

 .. code-block:: python

-    >>> from fakernaija import Faker
+    >>> from fakernaija import Naija
-    >>> naija = Faker()
+    >>> naija = Naija()

     >>> print(naija.email(tribe="igbo", gender="female", domain="unn.edu.ng"))
     maduike.ugochi@unn.edu.ng